-At this point in time, the Board is of the opinion that the structure of the Company does not warrant an internal audit function.
+At this point in time, the Board is of the opinion that the structure of the Company does not warrant an internal audit function as the Company's internal audit function is carried out by the Audit & Risk management Committee.
 This policy is subject to ongoing review.